Implementation

 }

-1. Check if PKPaymentPass or PKSecureElementPass is already added to Apple Wallet on iPhone or Apple Watch:
+1. Check if PKPaymentPass or PKSecureElementPass already exists in Apple Wallet on iPhone or Apple Watch:

 • Apple Wallet on iPhone: